mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 in `average.go` and `maximum.go`.

 The `go doc` command provides a quick overview of a package.
-For an overview of our `statistics` package, enter `go doc` while in the `statistics` directory or `go doc statistics` if in another directory.
+For an overview of the `statistics` package, enter `go doc` while in the `statistics` directory or `go doc statistics` if in another directory.
 This produces the following output: